 "If you pray for something, and God doesn't answer it right away, he will answer you if you keep on praying," says Gerald, 6.

-This is the essence of what Jesus said.
 When Jesus spoke of knocking, he also mentioned asking and seeking.
 To illustrate what he meant, Jesus asked, "If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!"
 (Matthew 7:11).